ObzenFlow/obzenflow-fsm/docs/flowip-fsm-001-mutable-context-timeouts-errors.md

 - With `&mut Context`:
   - There is exactly one mutable reference to the context at a time (enforced by Rust).
-  - The supervisor owns `(StateMachine, Context)` and drives it step by step.
+  - The host/caller owns `(StateMachine, Context)` and drives it step by step.
   - Each call to `handle(event, &mut context)` + subsequent `execute_actions(actions, &mut context)` is a single-threaded Mealy step.
 - Under the hood, Akka/Erlang actors also mutate their “current state” variable, even if the state *type* is immutable.
 The persistent FSM model is about **single-writer, deterministic evolution**, not about never using in-place writes in the runtime.